stefdasca/statement-translator/Kilonova/0700-0799/Processed_0751.md

-Here is the translated text, formatted according to your specifications:

----

 Each of us would like to know our lucky number that will influence us throughout our life.
 This non-zero number consisting of a single digit can be determined based on each person's name.